You could argue that, until the iPad came along, everybody liked the idea of a tablet device but didn't know what they'd actually do with one.

 2. GRiDPad (1989)

-While we dreamt of a futuristic Dynabook or electronic Star Trek data pad, what we actually got was the hefty-looking GRiDPad.
-Built by the GRiD Systems Corporation, this early tablet PC ran MS-DOS, supported stylus input on a 10-inch monochrome screen and had enough juice for about 3 hours of battery life.
+While the geeks of the 80s dreamt of a futuristic Dynabook or electronic Star Trek data pad, what they actually got was the chunky GRiDPad.
+Built by the GRiD Systems Corporation, this tablet PC ran MS-DOS, supported stylus input on a 10-inch monochrome screen and lasted for 3 hours between charges.

 Impressed?
-Analyst Andrew Seybold was.
-"The GRiDPad is a creative breakthrough in laptop computer design", he wrote in 1989.
+Analyst Andrew Seybold was: "The GRiDPad is a creative breakthrough in laptop computer design," he wrote in 1989.
 "It may well capture the title of 'the computer for the rest of us'."
 Unfortunately, the GRiDPad cost a wallet-emptying $2,370 and was followed by similarly overpriced and underpowered rivals, including 1992's Compaq Concerto.

 3. Tandy Zoomer (1992)

-The PDA is an important part of the tablet story.
-While the GRiDPad had been a failure, GRiD engineer Jeff Hawkins hit on the idea of taking the tablet and shrinking it down to a more portable size.
-Hawkins founded Palm Computing to pursue the project and produced the Zoomer touchscreen device with the help of Tandy and Casio.
+Of course the PDA is an important part of the tablet story.
+While the GRiDPad never arrived, GRiD engineer Jeff Hawkins hit on the idea of taking the tablet and shrinking it down.
+He founded Palm Computing to pursue the project and produced the Zoomer touchscreen device with the help of Tandy and Casio.

-But it was still a struggle to get anybody to buy it.
+It was still a struggle to get anybody to buy it.
 As Infoworld's Kevin Strehlo wrote back in 1993: "I still can't recommend depending on a pen-based computing device to anyone but a UPS delivery person or someone who fills out forms for a living."
 The world still wasn't ready for a mass market tablet device.

 4. Apple Newton MessagePad (1993)

-As I mentioned earlier, timing is everything when it comes to tablets.
-John Sculley, the CEO of Apple in the early nineties, coined the phrase Personal Digital Assistant (PDA) to describe the Newton MessagePad.
-The handheld device appeared less than a year later, featuring an ARM 610 processor ambling along at 20MHz, 640K of RAM and a 336 x 240 display.
+As we've already said, timing is everything when it comes to tablets.
+John Sculley, the CEO of Apple in the early nineties, coined the phrase Personal Digital Assistant (PDA) to describe the Newton MessagePad, and the device itself appeared less than a year later with a whopping 640k of RAM.

 5. Microsoft Tablet PC (2000)